seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I will possess you of that ship and treasure.
 Leave me, I pray, a little: pray you now:
 Nay, do so; for, indeed, I have lost command,
-Therefore I pray you: I’ll see you by and by.
+Therefore I pray you: I'll see you by and by.

 *Sits down*